Syncxv/portfolio-1/README.md

 # hi
-ik the code here is absolute garbage but i was not planning to make it public so i didnt really care.
+ik the code here is absolute garbage but i was not planning to make it public so thats why 100%.

 <https://aruldev-portfolio.netlify.app/>
 # TODO